By Ferenc Bodon Ph.D.

 Q is two orders of magnitude faster than Python.

 We took a step toward vector programming by refactoring function bestSize.
 The input of the function is still scalars and we get the final result by applying a scalar function to four scalars obtained from four lists.
 If the input table contains one million rows, then we execute function bestSize one million times.
 Every single function call has a cost.
 Can we improve our function to accept four lists instead of four scalars and execute the function just once?

 Numpy and q support vector conditionals.
-Instead of using functions if and $ for IF-THEN-ELSE we can use three parameter version of np.where and ? in q.
+Instead of using functions if and $ for IF-THEN-ELSE we can use the three-parameter version of np.where and ? in q.
 Operator + works well on vectors and performs element-wise addition in both languages.

 Unless the helper function is used multiple times or it helps readability, you can drop it completely and use a simple and stateless expression.

 Vector multiplication is supported by both Numpy and q.
 We can rewrite bestsizeMult in two ways.
 Either we store prices and sizes in a list of pairs or in a pair of lists, i.e in a matrix of size N x 2 or 2 x N. We need to choose the proper shape based on the internal representation of the matrix and the operation we would like to perform on it.
 Traversing an array is faster if CPU can process the data sequentially and CPU caching is fully utilized.